rometools/rome/README.md

 Rome is a Java framework for RSS and Atom feeds.
 The framework consist of several modules:

-> &#x26a0;&#xfe0f; This project is in maintenance mode due to a shortage of active developers.
-We won't accept new features but try to keep all dependencies up-to-date.

-## Project structure

 | Module | Description |
 | ------ | ----------- |
 | `rome` | Library for generating and parsing RSS and Atom feeds. |